jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 murders, fires, robberies or even kittens up a tree during my absence, but my two-places-at-once act became office legend at the pre-Gannett *Register*.

+{{% pullquote %}}The tragedy of the Kent State Massacre in May of 1970 triggered deep evaluation for me: Who was I, really?
+What was I doing here?
+Where else should I be?
+Why couldn’t I ever relax and how could I regain equilibrium?{{% /pullquote  %}}

 **The Wobble Begins**